Diffusion and superdiffusion from hydrodynamic projections

 \subsection{Diffusion from hydrodynamic correlations}

 The Lieb-Robinson-type bound \eqref{clustering} is rigorously established at least for $r=2$ in quantum chains, but it is not state dependent, and not optimal.
-In general, one expects clustering \eqref{clustering} to hold for velocities $v$ smaller than $v_{\rm LR}$, up to an optimal value that is state-dependent; this value can be further optimised for certain observables.
+In general, one expects clustering \eqref{clustering} to hold for velocities $v$ smaller than the Lieb-Robinson velocity $v_{\rm LR}$, up to an optimal value that is state-dependent; this value can be further optimised for certain observables.
 A natural guess is that $v$ in \eqref{clustering} and \eqref{bounhppquad} can be set to the largest hydrodynamic velocity (the largest propagation velocity of normal modes, see Appendix \ref{diagonal}).
 In fact, one can derive stronger clustering statements by applying simple hydrodynamic-type linear response arguments, of the type used in \cite{doyoncorrelations}.
 In this subsection, I propose a general clustering statement based on the results of such linear response arguments, from which I derive stronger bounds on diagonal Onsager matrix elements.

 It is sufficient to concentrate on three-point functions.
 Hydrodynamic principles give results for Euler-scale correlation functions $\bra\cdots\ket^{\rm eul}$, where space and time coordinates have been sent to infinity in fixed proportions; for discussions of the Euler scaling limit, see \cite{Spohn-book,doyoncorrelations}.
 In Appendix \ref{appproj}, I obtain two results concerning Euler-scale three-point functions of the type $\bra\,(1-\mathbb P_\tau)\la a(x,t) \la b(y,0) \la c (z,0)\,\ket^{\rm eul}$: (1) in such a three-point function, local observables $\la b$ and $\la c$ project onto conserved densities, Eq.~\eqref{first}; and (2) conserved densities propagate ballistically, Eq.~\eqref{second}.
 These statements are obtained using linear response arguments in the classical context, but are expected to hold in the quantum context as well.